-In addition, we are developing advanced energy storage systems for other related industrial equipment, portable power, and stationary grid applications ranging from 24 volt to 48 volt applications.
-One of these larger applications included shipment to support a 48 volt, 900 amp hour pack for robotic mining equipment in South America.
-We have also developed portable 24 volt battery packs for the US military, which is currently in the trial period.
+In addition, we are developing advanced energy storage systems for other related industrial equipment, potable power, and stationary grid applications ranging from 24volt to 72-volt applications.
+During the fourth quarter of 2016, we successfully completed a pilot of our custom-developed, 72-volt battery pack to power electric aviation ground support equipment with a leading regional airline at Los Angeles International Airport.
+Prior to that, we shipped a 48-volt, 900 amp hour pack for robotic mining equipment to South America and developed a portable 24-volt battery pack for the US military, which is currently in the trial period.

-In summary, the Company has also developed a suite of complementary technologies and products that utilizes our core BMS technology.
-Sales during the twelve months ended June 30, 2015 were primarily to customers located throughout the United States.
+In summary, we are developing a suite of complementary technologies and products that utilize our core BMS technology.
+Sales during theyear ended June 30, 2016 were primarily to customers located throughout the United States.